fstephany/hello-pharo/README.md

 ### `public/` directoy

 Put all your static file that should be rendered by the webserver here.
 Note that items in `public/assets` will be gzipped before being served.
 It's a good place for your CSS/Javascripts files.

+Nginx will render the `404.html` and `500.html` from this directory.
+You probably want to tune them.

 ### `config/` directory